Do you like designing new computer networks and enjoy technical work? If yes, a career as a Network Architect could be perfect for you.

 Step 2: Gain Experience

-Furthermore, you get an opportunity to connect with business owners and managers who may need IT services.
+Furthermore, you can connect with business owners and managers who may need IT services.

 Step 3: Become A Certified Network Architect

-Choose a speciality within your fields, such as Cisco Network Architect, Enterprise Architect, and IT Security Systems Architect, taking active steps toward progressing in your chosen Network Architect speciality.
+Choose a speciality within your fields.
+Some of these could be Cisco Network Architect, Enterprise Architect, and IT Security Systems Architect.
+Take active steps toward progressing in your chosen Network Architect speciality.

 One of the ways could be obtaining Professional Certifications based on the type of Network Architect role you are pursuing.